Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 - Checkout: Checkout is done by completing the form & credit card details and clicking a complete order button.
 Products in the cart can be views by clicking the cart icon or a process your order button &#10004;
 - Checkout Success: When the order is completed, it creates an order in the database and save the info.
 It also shows checkout success page for users &#10004;
+- Confirmation email: When the order is successed (means payment in Stripe goes through), confirmation email is sent &#10004;
 - Stripe: When the order is completed, it creates a record of [payment_intent, charge.succeeded and payment_intent.succeeded](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/stripe-function.png) &#10004;

 **home App:**